 Secretariat of the Tibetan Government-in-Exile

 Inside this government compound, the Library of Tibetan Works & Archives preserves Tibetan texts spared from the Cultural Revolution.
 Many have since been translated into English and other European languages.
-Upstairs is a fascinating cultural museum, with statues, old Tibetan artifacts and books, and some astonishing three-dimensional mandalas in wood and sand.
-Also worth visiting is the Nechung Monastery, the seat of the Tibetan State Oracle, whose predictions about major events in the coming year carry great weight in the Tibetan community.
+Upstairs is a fascinating cultural museum, with statues, old Tibetan artefacts and books, and some astonishing three-dimensional mandalas in wood and sand.
+Also worth visiting is the Nechung Monastery, the seat of the Tibetan State Oracle, whose predictions about significant events in the coming year carry great weight in the Tibetan community.

 Church of St-John-in-the-Wilderness

 Just off the main road into McLeodganj, this brooding church (dating from 1852) has beautiful stained-glass windows and is one of the few remaining traces of McLeod’s days as a British hill station.

 The cemetery contains the graves of many victims of the 1905 earthquake, as well as the rocket-like tomb of the Earl of Elgin, 23rd Viceroy of India.